xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 Resolve-DnsName <sub.domain1> # sub.domain2, etc.
 ```

+If the output IP addresses are not correct, you need to re-visit the DNS provider and make sure all DNS records are good.
+Note changes to DNS records can take up to 24 hours to synchronize across different regions.

 ## Run Certbot

 After you can see the correct Nginx page, you are halfway there!